 We are dealing with employees who are powerfully motivated to steal and would do so in whatever situation they found themselves.
 For this reason, I don’t accept the widely-held belief that some doctors or practices are “embezzlement magnets,” and I view victims as essentially selected at random.

 Does this mean that you are powerless against embezzlement?
 Absolutely not. there are a few things you can do:

 1. Hire carefully.
 Most dentists despise the hiring process — understandable, but it shouldn’t push you into taking short cuts.
 Once fired at one office, embezzlers are remarkably successful at getting hired at another office.
 Last month’s newsletter had an article on avoiding hiring mistakes.
-If you missed this article, you can check it out here.
+If you missed this article, you can check it out here

 2. Systematically watch employee behavior.
 The one constant of embezzling employees is that they act in a predictable way.
-Thieves don’t want to take vacation, resist your hiring of consultants, guard their duties and work space carefully, conspicuously point to their own honesty, and so on.
+Thieves don’t want to take a vacation, resist your hiring of consultants, guard their duties and workspace carefully, conspicuously point to their own honesty, and so on.
 Our Embezzlement Risk Assessment Questionnaire (which is on sale this month in our online store) provides a systematic way to assess and classify employee behavior.
 I’d recommend a look — that questionnaire has helped many practice owners realize that they had an embezzlement issue.